danielharrell/SumLect2015/Lost_Idea_LA.md

 But if so, then what *is* this content?
 What should we say is learned in a liberal education alone?

-## Part Two

-It is this question, I think, that poses a challenge to liberal education from within.
-And it leads to the threat that worries me.
-For the answer implicit in our defenses of liberal education, so far as I can tell, is that a liberal education has no content.
+## The link of the answer to the liberal arts, and its rejection

-From one point of view, this is unsurprising, and all to the good.
-For traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and
+Traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and